ahb62/Clementine-Bakery/README.md

 - Job purposes
 - Lucrative purposes
 ----------------------------------------------------------------------------------------------------------------------------------
-- The project contains an fictional company, her name is "Clementine´s Bakery" and her area is a bakery.
+- The project contains a fictional company, her name is "Clementine´s Bakery" and her area is a bakery.
 This bakery also solds snacks, drinks and more.
 - One of these features is the free shipping, or free delivery.
 ----------------------------------------------------------------------------------------------------------------------------------